-The Advocacy Project was created in 1998 when a group of friends was commissioned to produce daily reports from the Rome Conference, called to draft the statute for an International Criminal Court.
-We were contracted by the Coalition for the International Criminal Court (CICC), which had lobbied long and hard for a more forceful response to the horrors of war.
+The Advocacy Project was created in 1998 when a group of friends, who were commissioned to produce daily reports from the Rome Conference, called to draft the statute for an International Criminal Court.
+We were contracted by the Coalition for the International Criminal Court (CICC), which lobbied long and hard for a more forceful response to the horrors of war.
 Our team was led by Iain Guest, an experienced journalist and former UN official.

 The project took place over a period of six weeks.
 The AP team produced 23 editions of an online newsletter, On the Record, which were sent out to Coalition members around the world.
 On the Record was also published in the NGO newspaper, Terra Viva, which was distributed at the actual conference.
 Our reports were well received and helped to put at least one important new provision into the ICC statute, declaring attacks on aid workers to be war crimes (8 2 (b) iii).